 Description of the Case-Study Frame

-Figure 1The case study frame, adopted from Freddi et al. (2021) [22][36], has a total height of 10.75 m (35.3 feet) with an interstorey height of 3.66 m (12 feet) and a constant bay width equal to 5.49 m (18 feet).
-The frame is designed as per the non-seismic guidelines from the ACI 318-89 [37] and without any seismic detailing provisions is considered in the frame.
+Figure 1 shows the layout of the case study frame adopted from Bracci et al. [36].
+The selected three-storey three bays RC moment resisting frame is representative of non-seismically designed (low-ductility) low-rise RC buildings.
+The frame has a total height of 10.75 m (35.3 feet) with an interstorey height of 3.66 m (12 feet) and a constant bay width equal to 5.49 m (18 feet).
+The building frame is designed for gravity loads only following the pre-seismic design provisions of ACI 318-89 [37].
 The column sizes are 300 x 300 mm and the beam sizes are 230 x 460 mm at each floor.
-The concrete compressive strength, fc=24 MPa (cube strength), and the reinforcing bar of steel Grade 40 with a yield strength offy = 276 MPa.
-The other details of the case study frame can be found in Figure 1Figure 3.1 which are adopted from Bracci et al. [36] and Aycardi et al. [38] The FE model strategy is followed as per the Freddi et al., [39,40] which helps in monitoring brittle local failure mechanism which is important for low-ductile frames.
+The concrete design compressive strength is 24 MPa, and the longitudinal reinforcing bar of steel Grade 40 has yield strength of 276 MPa.
+Further reinforcement details of the case study frame as shown in Figure 1 are adopted from Bracci et al. [36] and Aycardi et al. [38].
+As evident from the figure, columns and beam-column joints have insufficient transverse reinforcement, inadequate anchorage length and hooks for reinforcement, and lap splices in potential plastic-hinge regions thereby highlighting lack of seismic detailing.
+The next subsection introduces the corrosion deterioration mechanism of the case-study frame.